TAJD/personalBlog/_posts/2020-04-24-learning-to-code.md

 # Useful books

-There are two key books which are invaluable for those of a non computer science background.
+I've found two books to be invaluable:

 - [The Algorithm Design Manual](http://www.algorist.com/) is a key text on key algorithms and data structures.
 The author is quite chatty which makes it quite readable in my opinion.
 However I have spent too much time in academia so I might not be the best judge on how dry any given textbook may or may not be.
 - [Cracking the coding interview](http://www.crackingthecodinginterview.com/) This appears to be a great guide on structuring ones approach to applying to jobs in the software industry.
 It's a staple.